Death of Doris Girtz

 Doris Joanne Girtz (May 1955 - c.
-Autumn 1978) previously known as the Perry County Jane Doe, and also nicknamed "Girl with the Turquoise Jewelry" is a formerly unidentified decedent whose body was found on June 20, 1979, in Watts Township, Perry County, Pennsylvania, near the Juniata River.
+January 1979) previously known as the Perry County Jane Doe, and also nicknamed "Girl with the Turquoise Jewelry" is a formerly unidentified decedent whose body was found on June 20, 1979, in Watts Township, Perry County, Pennsylvania, near the Juniata River.
 The cause of her death is not known, but it was considered to be suspicious by the authorities.
 Her name was not known for 46 years, despite efforts to identify her.
 She was the only unidentified decedent in the county.

 She underwent genetic genealogy by Othram.
 Exactly 46 years after her discovery, Girtz's identification was formally announced.
 In July 2025, Perry County Coroner Robert Ressler announced the successful identification of Girtz.

 Description

 The badly decomposed remains were found by a stonemason alongside a river, near a highway in Perry County, Pennsylvania, near Watts Township.
 The remains were mostly skeletonized and the estimated time of death was months before, perhaps as early as the autumn of 1978.

-The decedent is believed to have been between 15 and 30 years old when she died, although she may have been as old as 38.
+Analysis lead to estimates that the victim had been likely between 15 and 30 years old when she died, possibly as old as 38.
 She was white, had straight or possibly curly, shoulder-length blond or light brown hair.
 She was between and tall.
 She weighed between 105 lb and 125 lb.

 She had received dental care during her life, as a back tooth had been removed four or five years prior to her death.
 She also had teeth fillings.
 One tooth, which was a molar, had not yet erupted.
 Her teeth showed no evidence of crowding.
 Despite that her teeth appeared to have had some dental work, it is not known if she had ever had dental braces.

 Prior to her death, she had suffered a fractured rib, which had healed.
 Just before her death, she may have returned to Pennsylvania after having spent several months in the Southwestern United States.
 Recent analysis of the decedent's bones indicated that she had spent a long time living in the Midwest or in Southern Canada, near the Great Lakes, when she was an adolescent.